-One of my favourite trips is going to the different islets of Bohol Island.
-Since it is surrounded with around 70 islets, there are a lot to choose from!
+One of my favorite trips is going to the different islets of Bohol Island.
+Since it is surrounded by around 70 islets, there is a lot to choose from!

 On a Sunday, we explored an island less than two hours of travel from Tagbilaran City located in the beautiful town of Loon.
-It was a day full of sun, sea and relaxation as it seems like we own the beach that day. 😍
+It was a day full of sun, sea, and relaxation as it seemed like we owned the beach that day. 😍

-Cottages: These are available at a decent price and is good for families and big groups since the place don’t have a lot of shaded areas.
+These are available at a decent price and are good for families and big groups since the place doesn’t have a lot of shaded areas.

 Comfort rooms:

-Available for free and water is available but use it as little as possible since the island do not have an abundant water source.
+Available for Free, and water is available but use it as little as possible since the island does not have an abundant water source.

 Leave no trace: